coder-ka/env2dotenv/README.md

 This action write specified environment variables to a file in dotenv format.

-With this action, you can safely output your secret or another values stored in github repository without concern for escaping or quote value.
+With this action, you can safely output your secret or another values stored in Github repository without concern for escaping or quote value.

 ## Example